Phase II funding for the Integrating Finance and Biodiversity Programme was announced in March 2024, and will extend to December 2026.

 Flagship 3: Financing Biodiversity

-The Flagships are underpinned and supported by a Strategic Coordination and Integration Hub which is home to three themes.
+The Flagships are underpinned and supported by three Themes that are overseen by a Strategic Coordination and Integration Hub.

 Theme 1: Data, tools and metrics